ev3dev/ev3dev/README.md

 Our website hosts docs, guides and tutorials to help you get up-and-running with ev3dev as quickly as possible.
 Check out the [getting started guide](http://www.ev3dev.org/docs/getting-started/) if you're looking for a place to jump in.

+### Want to get started writing your own programs?
+Look through the [list of available libraries](http://www.ev3dev.org/docs/libraries/).

+We have many contributors that maintain libraries to make it as easy as possible to interface with ev3dev from your code.
+There's a [centralized repo](https://github.com/ev3dev/ev3dev-lang) with a "unified" library set as well as an overall [list of available libraries](http://www.ev3dev.org/docs/libraries/).
+Just pick a language, find the corresponding library, and dive into that library's examples.
+Or, you can always access the drivers directly if your language isn't already implemented as a pre-made library; there's  information on this style on our [docs landing page](http://www.ev3dev.org/docs/).

 ### Searching for code?
 Have a look at all of the other repositories in the [ev3dev GitHub organization](https://github.com/ev3dev).

 This repo just hosts the "meta content" that spans our many codebases and subprojecs.
 The code itself is managed granularly on a per-project level, and each gets its own repo.